 How can I reduce the amount of interest I pay?

 Another fundamental when it comes to repayments is to make them as early as possible, because every day counts.
-Mathematically, interest is calculated on the daily balance, meaning at the end of each day every lender does a calculation to say this person just accrued x amount of interest.
+Mathematically, interest is calculated on the daily balance, meaning every lender does a calculation to say this person just accrued x amount of interest at the end of each day.

 If you can minimise that balance on that day, you save on interest and, if you can do that every single day, you save interest on interest.
 So, things like making your repayment on the day that you get paid your salary is a very smart thing to do.
 It’s like managing your personal cash flow, the same way a business would manage its cash flow.
 Cash comes into your bank account and, if you can maximise the flow of that cash into your mortgage account, then you will save the most in interest.